Biarity/Sieve/README.md

 ### 3. Use `SieveModel` in your controllers

-In the action handling returning Posts, use the `SieveModel` to get the sort/filter/paginate query.
+In the action handling returning Posts, use `SieveModel` to get the sort/filter/paginate query.
-Apply it by to your data by injecting `SieveProcessor<Post>` into the controller and using its `ApplyAll` method.
+Apply it to your data by injecting `SieveProcessor<Post>` into the controller and using its `ApplyAll` method.
 For instance:
 ```
 [HttpGet]